Artificial Intelligence I

 Professorinnen und Professoren

-Course content
+Course Content

-• Introduction to Artificial Intelligence algorithms
+• Introduction to Artificial Intelligence Algorithms

-• Uninformed Search
+• Uninformed & Informed Search

 • Constraint Satisfaction Problems

-• Expectimax search and Utilities
+• Utilities

 • Markov Decision Processes